Whenever the time comes to trade in the family car, my whole tribe embarks on the collective project.

 When you visit a school, you will ideally be given a tour by pupils; check they aren’t hand-picked and well-drilled (it’s easy to spot).
 Most pupils feel proud of their school, and are naturally effusive, but will usually freely give the unvarnished truth, so ask them questions that aren’t answered anywhere else.
 Are pupils happy?
 Are they all treated equally?
 What’s the food like?
 Are the teachers good?
 Try above all to get a sense of the overall ethos of the school, that intangible aspect that makes the choice of school an essentially personal one.

-Although we can overstate the impact of heads, they are important in establishing a school culture, so that meeting is important, but bear in mind heads tend to be quite charming or we wouldn’t be doing the jobs we do!
+Although we can overstate the impact of heads, they are important in establishing a school culture, so that meeting is important, but bear in mind we tend to be quite charming or we wouldn’t be doing the jobs we do!
 Try to meet other staff to work out how deep the ethos is.
 Importantly, ensure you visit at least one boarding house and discuss how your child will be allocated to a house.
 Will your child have a choice of houses?
 Will they be able to have a night in the house as a ‘taster’?
 Do the cleaning and catering staff seem to be happy working there?
 They will play a vital role in your child’s care too.

 Research also has a key part to play.
 League tables are now virtually meaningless, and in the past mostly told you how selective the school was on entry rather than how good the teaching was.
 But you can look for the universities that pupils are going to – is there a good range, showing that the school can provide aspiration to all pupils?
 Mumsnet is anecdotal, with comments ranging from hearsay to the very insightful.
 Almost all independent schools are charities, so their accounts are online; these can be a useful way of checking on the level of scholarships and bursaries a school provides.
 If you are totally bemused, there are educational agents who can advise; some of these are excellent and genuinely know a wide range of schools.